gunjit-gyawali/Remote-Control-Plane/README.md

 - Basic troubleshooting when something doesn't work.

 ## Challenges
 This project wasn't easy.
 I had to reconnect wires a few times, figure out the correct receiver channels, and make sure everything was balanced before flying.
-There were a lot of small mistakes, but fixing them helped me learn.
+There were many small mistakes, but fixing them helped me learn.

 ## Future Improvements
 - Add landing gear.